samueloliva/Electronic/README.md

 ## Proposed solution
 My proposed solution was to use classes and objects Composition.
-* Composition: defines a class as the sum of its parts, where classes and objects are loosely coupled Thereby
+* Composition: defines a class as the sum of its parts, where classes and objects are loosely coupled.

+Thereby I divided ElectronicItem types into subclasses:
+* Class: ElectronicItem
+* Subclasses:
+    * Composed:
+        * Console
+        * Television
+    * Primitive:
+        * Microwave
+        * Controller